syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Sections/Page-setup-properties).

 ## Creating Multi-column document

 You can split the contents into two or more columns by specifying the column width and spacing between columns.